arrow_downward

 • Self-Erecting Mechanism

-A single operator can take the crane from transport to first lift in hours, using the Smart Set-up screen to guide each stage of erection.
+Potain’s self-erecting mechanism helps reduce setup time.
+A single operator can take the crane from transport to first lift in hours, with Smart Set-up guiding the process.

 • Compact Transport Format

-The Potain self-erecting range folds down into a road-legal transport format.
+The Potain self-erecting range folds into a road-legal transport format.
+Paired with TRT’s purpose-built IGO trailer, it moves between sites quickly and keeps relocation costs predictable.

 • Smart Set-up Software